CodeChron/fullstack-js-with-meteor-react-docs/delete_a_note.md

 Why the need for ```{() => callFunction()}```?
 See http://stackoverflow.com/questions/33846682/react-onclick-fuction-fires-on-render (TL;DR "Because you want to pass a call to the function rather than the function directly.")

-## Add Support in our data container for deleting notes
+## Add db handlers for deleting notes

-First, we need to add a delete method on the server side.
+Next, we need to add a delete method on the server side.

 ``` /imports/collections/notes.js```